I remember like it was yesterday.

 What friends, huh?

-The best thing about booking an experience with a group is that you have built-in friends.
+The best thing about booking an experience with a group is that you have built-in friends, EVEN if you’re an introvert!
 Tons of people go alone and some come with their friend that they somehow convinced (*miracles do happen*).
 But either way, you’ll fit right in and have an immediate posse to traipse the streets of London and share the ultimate spread of tapas with in Barcelona.

 3. A Taste of a Lot—And Quickly Too